erigontech/docs/src/nodes/polygon.md

 ## Basic Configuration​

 - If you want to store Erigon files in a non-default location, add flag `--datadir=<your_data_dir>`.
 Default data directory is `/home/admin/.local/share/`.erigon.
-- Erigon is archive node by default, use `--prune.mode=full` to run a full node (latest 90'000 blocks) or `--prune.mode=minimal` (EIP-4444).
+- Erigon is full node by default, use `--prune.mode=archive` to run a archive node or `--prune.mode=minimal` (EIP-4444).
 If you want to change [type of node](/basic/node.md) delete the `--datadir` folder content and restart Erigon with the appropriate flags.
 - `--http.addr="0.0.0.0" --http.api=eth,web3,net,debug,trace,txpool` to use RPC and e.g. be able to connect your [wallet](/basic/wallet.md).
 - To increase download speed add `--torrent.download.rate=512mb` (default is 16mb)
 - To stop the Erigon node you can use the `CTRL+C` command.